hoang-tillpos/data-assessment/README.md

 - Revenue: what are the products which generate the most revenues?
 - Risk management: could we ensure allergies are not incorrectly considerred, especially for catering? perhaps through live notification of failed allergies
 - Business planning: analyse cumulated revenue trends by product types, time of day, week of year?

+sample-querries.txt
+Demonstrates example SQL queries or analytical questions to be answered using the integrated data—such as customer behavior trends, sales summaries, or product revenue analysis.